-Lisa Richman is currently the Education Director at Temple Beth Hillel – Beth El.
+Dr. Lisa Richman is currently the Education Director at Temple Beth Hillel – Beth El.
 She was a Judaic Studies teacher at Perelman Jewish Day School and the Education Director at Camp Ramah in the Poconos.
 She’s done extensive work in the fields of formal and informal education and has a background in both general and Jewish studies.

 Hannah Isaacs-Arkin is currently the Education Director at Adath Israel.
 Hannah has held various leadership roles in the Jewish community for close to a decade.
 She held the position as Youth Director at Congregation Beth Elohim in Brooklyn NY, Program Director at the Union of Reform Judaism's Eisner Camp in Great Barrington, MA, and as the Communications Manager at Tribe 12 in Philadelphia.
 Hannah believes it is imperative to our Jewish community to create dynamic educational opportunities for students of all ages.